Tulip Time FAQ

 The festival is one of the major events supported by the Pella Historical Society and Museums.
 It is an important fundraiser for this organization.

-The festival is planned by the Tulip Time Steering Committee, six community volunteers who serve for six years, with one committee member rotating off each year while a new member is trained to take their place.
+The festival is planned by the Tulip Time Steering Committee, seven community volunteers who serve for five years, with one committee member rotating off each year while a new member is trained to take their place.
 This committee works year-round to bring the festival to our community and guests.
 In addition there are many partnerships that make the festival possible.
 The City of Pella provides numerous labor hours and support for the festival, as well as Visit Pella and the Pella Area Community & Economic Alliance.
 Our evening Feesthouden celebration is sponsored by Central College, and fireworks on Friday night is sponsored by Pella Corporation.
 Additional community partners are all the volunteers, schools, churches, businesses, and more that support the festival by volunteering, marching in the parade, food booths, and much more.